 To put my experience in context, while technically an early career researcher, I’m no spring chicken!
 I was a very mature PhD student (even though no-one ever guesses my real age) and joined BU with baggage in tow!

-The eclectic baggage I brought with me was six years’ experience as a lecturer in higher education on a part-time basis combined with a variety of other roles including journalist, research assistant, blogger, PhD student, social entrepreneur and Chief Executive of Black British Academics.
+The eclectic baggage I brought with me was six years’ experience as a lecturer in higher education on a part-time basis, combined with a variety of other roles including journalist, research assistant, blogger, PhD student and founder/director of Black British Academics.

 I arrived at BU with drive, motivation and ambition intact, after four years of intense doctoral study, with my carefully prepared 5-year research plan, diligently completed after receiving my PhD award, which accompanied me to my interview at BU in June 2014.